brianwalczak/Screensheet/README.md

 ## Features
 - (🖥️) Instantly share your desktop remotely with a secure, 8-digit connection code.
 - (⚡) No account or signup required - start a session in seconds, right on your network.
-- (🌐) Web-based viewer for easy access from any device, powered by WebRTC.
+- (🌐) Web-based viewer for easy access from any device, powered by WebRTC/WebSockets.
+- (📶) Multi-protocol support allows you to switch between WebRTC and WebSockets effortlessly.
 - (⌨️) Real-time keyboard and mouse input forwarding that can be enabled or disabled.
 - (🔊) Optional device audio sharing that can be enabled or disabled.
 - (👥) View, accept, decline, and disconnect visitors with ease.